Craig Cobb: Arrest and release on probation

 In November 2013, Cobb and Kynan Dutton were arrested by two Grant county deputies and held in the Mercer County jail.
 Dutton was already out on bond for a previous drunk and disorderly conduct charge.
 Cobb was upset, claiming his property was vandalized by the town's residents; two videos from their subsequent 'patrol' were posted on YouTube.
 They were booked on suspicion of terrorizing.
 Ultimately, the two were charged with six counts of "terrorizing".
-However, the district attorney dropped the second of seven original counts after one man—acting as a reporter in some capacity—later claimed that he "did not feel threatened".
+However, the district attorney dropped the second of seven original counts after one man, acting as a reporter in some capacity, later claimed that he "did not feel threatened".
 According to the Leith website developer, Cobb and the other man arrested held the guns high and then lowered them, but did not speak and did not point the guns directly at the men.
 The two men subsequently appeared in court for a bond hearing, and the court decided that both should be held without bail.
 He refused food while in prison, but said that his refusal was not a hunger strike; rather, he was practising mahasamādhi and that he believed he would leave his physical body for another "plane of existence" at Yuletide.
 He also said he considers himself a martyr.
-Together with his follower Kynan Dutton the two men were scheduled for a preliminary hearing on seven felony accounts of terrorism to be held on January 13, 2014.
+As a result of his hunger strike, Cobb was sent to a psychiatric hospital for evaluation.
+Together with his follower Kynan Dutton, the two men were scheduled for a preliminary hearing on seven felony accounts of terrorism to be held on January 13, 2014.

 His bail was set at $1 million.

+In February 2014, he sold his house in Leith and one other plot of land to a man from neighboring Carson, and in March he deeded his remaining lots back to Leith.
+Of the lots he originally purchased, three remained owned by Alex Linder, Tom Metzger, and Jeff Schoep.
+The lot owned by Linder was seized for nonpayment of property taxes, and Jeff Schoep later renounced his racist viewpoints.

 After a plea agreement, Cobb was released on April 29, 2014, on four years' probation and time served.
+He was fitted with an ankle monitor and banned from returning to Leith.
+Cobb expressed interest in purchasing lots in Regan, North Dakota, and Crosby, North Dakota, and said he would leave Leith if his charges would be dropped.

-Leith's Mayor Ryan Schock and Councilman Lee Cook, who was one of Cobb's victims, expressed concerns for the town's safety because Cobb had given property to white separatist Tom Metzger, National Socialist Movement Commander Jeff Schoep and white supremacist Alex Linder.
+Leith's Mayor Ryan Schock and Councilman Lee Cook, who was one of Cobb's victims, had expressed concerns for the town's safety because Cobb some of the property was still owned by white supremacists.
 Cobb himself had earlier announced his "retirement from white nationalism" and has said that he will seek permission to transfer his probation to Missouri where he will look after his mother.

-State of North Dakota vs. Paul Craig Cobb (CASE NO. 19-2013-CR-00043)

-Seven charges, two of terrorizing, five of menacing.